JasonGhent/recurly-client-php/README.md

 ##NOTE
-This repo was created to add recurly's official API to packagist for Composer at a time that it did not exist.
-If you are looking for the client proper, please visit the repo this one is forked from.
+This repo was created to add Recurly's official PHP SDK to packagist for Composer at a time that it did not exist.
+If you are looking for the maintained client, please visit the repo this one is forked from.

 # Recurly PHP Client